AdobeDocs/pass.en/help/authentication/amazon-fireos-native-client-api-reference.md

 ### logout {#logout}

 **Description:** Use this method to initiate the logout flow.
-The logout is the result of a series of HTTP-redirect operations due to the fact that the user needs to be logged out from both Adobe Primetime authentication servers and also from the MVPD's servers.
+The logout is the result of a series of HTTP-redirect operations due to the fact that the user needs to be logged out from both Adobe Pass authentication servers and also from the MVPD's servers.

 | **API call: initiate the logout flow** |
 | --- |